Severe Toothache at Night: When Should You See a Dentist?

 Managing Toothache at Home Before Seeing a Dentist

-While home remedies are not a substitute for professional dental care, there are some measures that may help manage discomfort temporarily:
+While home remedies are not a substitute for professional dental care, there are some measures that may help manage discomfort temporarily until you are able to see a dentist.

-- Over-the-counter pain relief: Paracetamol or ibuprofen, taken according to the manufacturer's instructions, may help reduce pain and inflammation.
+Over-the-counter pain relief: Paracetamol or ibuprofen, taken according to the manufacturer's instructions, may help reduce pain and inflammation.
+It is important not to exceed the recommended dosage and to check for any contraindications with existing medications or health conditions.

-- Elevate your head while sleeping: Using an extra pillow may help reduce blood flow to the area and ease the sensation of pressure.
+Elevate your head while sleeping: Using an extra pillow to keep your head slightly elevated may help reduce blood flow to the area and ease the sensation of pressure.

-- Saltwater rinse: Gently rinsing the mouth with warm salt water may help soothe irritated tissue and reduce bacteria around the affected area.
+Saltwater rinse: Gently rinsing the mouth with warm salt water (half a teaspoon of salt dissolved in a glass of warm water) may help soothe irritated tissue and reduce bacteria around the affected area.

-- Avoid very hot, cold, or sugary foods and drinks: These can aggravate sensitivity and increase discomfort.
+Avoid very hot, cold, or sugary foods and drinks: These can aggravate sensitivity and increase discomfort, particularly if the tooth enamel is compromised.

-- Do not place aspirin directly on the gum: This can cause chemical burns and further irritation.
+Do not place aspirin directly on the gum: This is a common misconception.
+Aspirin applied directly to gum tissue can cause chemical burns and further irritation.

 These measures may provide temporary relief, but they do not address the underlying cause of the pain.
 It is advisable to arrange a dental appointment as soon as practically possible.